Controversial Sprint Cues, Episode 1: Knees Up!

 Other helpful cues that are closer to the idea of lifting the knees, but are within the scope of actual sprint mechanics (handle vs. end of the whip) are cues such as “stepping over the knee”, or “sprinting through tall grass”.

-Overall progression is always better when the majority of efforts towards improving front-side mechanics revolve around everything else I’ve mentioned in this article, and not just a single cue.
+Overall progression is always better when the majority of efforts toward improving front-side mechanics revolve around everything else I’ve mentioned in this article and not just a single cue.

 Free Speed Training eBook - Velocity 101